devnull-tools/soda/README.md

     $ soda something::install

-The **::** indicates that the namespace is the first part of the string and the function is the second part.
+The **::** indicates that the namespace is the fi-rst part of the string and the function is the second part.

 ## Configuration